Quantifying and managing uncertainty in piecewise-deterministic Markov processes: Computing the CDF

 \subsection{Continuous PDMPs}

-Now we are interested in extending our results from the discrete case to continuous settings.
-First, we will consider a PDMP that is continuous in space (as in \cref{sec:Intro}), but with discrete timesteps.
-We will assume that during a timestep started in mode $i \in \M$, the state first evolves from $\y(0) =\x \in \Omega \setminus Q$ according to an ODE $\y'(t) = \Bf_i(\y(t))$ with no random switches until the time
+We are now interested in extending our results from the discrete case to continuous settings.
+The PDMP model described in \cref{sec:Intro} is based on continuous in time and space evolution of the state $\y(t)$ and continuous in time Markov chain governing the changes in mode $m(t).$ Here, we start with a somewhat simpler version, in which this Markov chain is discretized in time, while the state evolution is continuous.
+Choosing some small fixed time interval $\tau > 0,$ we assume that the system starting in mode $m(0) = i \in \M$ and state $\y(0) =\x \in \Omega \setminus Q$ evolves according to an ODE $\y'(t) = \Bf_i(\y(t))$ with no random switches until the time

+at which point a switch to another mode may occur.
+The process is repeated (starting from $\tilde{\x} = \y(\tau_{\x,i})$ and a possibly new mode $j,$ integrating the ODE over the time interval of length $\tau_{\tilde{\x},j},$ etc.) and the running cost is accumulated until $\y(t)$ enters a compact exit set $Q.$

 We define natural analogs for operators used to pose the graph routing problem in the previous subsection: